jjtiger/JJT-Real-Estate-Investor-Program/README.md

-### Rental Analysis Dashboard was created usingn python, in an ancaonda pyviz enviornment.
+### Rental Analysis Dashboard was created in python, in an anaconda pyviz environment.

 #### Housing Units Per Year

-A calculation the number of housing units per year and visualize the results as a bar chart using the Pandas plot function.
+A calculation of the number of housing units per year and visualize the results as a bar chart using the Pandas plot function.

 Note: By default, the limits auto-scale to the data.
 However, it is hard to see the difference between the yearly data.
 In the optional challenge, you can use the min, max, and standard deviation of the data to manually scale the y limits of the plot.